School shootings, COVID: Is mass death now tolerated in America? - NewsBreak

 “It’s remarkable how that responsibility has been sort of abdicated, is how I would describe it,” Rajan said.

 The level of concern about deaths often depends on context, says Rajiv Sethi, an economics professor at Barnard College who has written about both gun violence and COVID-19.
-He points to a rare but dramatic event such as an airplane crash or an accident at a nuclear power plant, which do seem to matter to people.
+He points to a rare but dramatic event such as an airplane crash or an accident at a nuclear power plant, which do seem to matter to people.‘I am not going to be armed in my classroom’: Oklahoma teacher speaks out after Texas shooting massacre

 By contrast, something like traffic deaths gets less attention.
 The government last week said that nearly 43,000 people had died on the nation’s roads last year , the highest level in 16 years.
 The federal government unveiled a national strategy earlier this year to combat the problem.